-Every type of business plans consist of standard basic components such as review schedule, summary, responsibilities, duties, practical issues, projection cost, market trends, potential market exposures, opportunities, etc.
+A Formal Business Plan must include basic components such as Review Schedule, summary, responsibilities, duties, practical issues, projection cost, market trends, potential market exposures, opportunities, etc.

-Start-up needs an idea of how much the fund is required by them and the sources of financial investors.
-The typical financial plan includes a sales forecast, projection about estimated cost, cash flow statements, and balance sheet, etc.
+The basic components of a Financial Plan are sales forecast, projection about estimated cost, cash flow statements, and balance sheet, etc.